kshinoz98/CircuitPython/README.md

 ### Description & Code

-Using circuitpython, connect to a servo and rotate it 180 degrees and back
+Using circuitpython, connect to a servo and rotate it 180 degrees and back using buttons

 ```python
 import board